 Aluminum corrodes almost immediately forming an oxide layer that will protect it from further corrosion.
-For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes to a white powder if not handled properly.
+For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes to a white powder if not handled or pretreated properly.

 There are a number of ways one can protect an aircraft against corrosion: painting, waxing, zinc-chromate priming, thin layer of pure aluminum (Alclad), anodizing and coating with a liquid protective solution.

 Due to its properties, lightweight, strength and corrosion resistance aluminum is the metal of choice for aircraft.
 But it needs proper handling because even aluminum can not escape from corrosion.
 And will corrode very quickly after cleaning so any treatment must be swift to prevent corrosion becoming trapped under the base paint.

 The excellent corrosion resistance properties of aluminum are due to the fact that it corrodes (reacts with oxygen molecules) very quickly.
 Aluminum forms a very thin film of aluminum oxide (Al2O3) which is about 2 nm (nanometer or 10-9) thick.
 And it has a very strong bond to its surface and, if damaged or scratched, reforms immediately in most environments.

 This property is used when anodizing aluminum and this is very durable over the years, even near salty environments near oceans and such places.